How MRNA (Moderna) Makes Money in 2025: A Deep-Dive With Income Statement

 Revenue Breakdown

-• Growth is powered by ongoing product innovation, but total revenue declined sharply year-over-year as pandemic-related demand for COVID-19 vaccines normalized and grant funding decreased.
+- Growth is powered by product sales, but overall revenue declined sharply YoY as global COVID-19 vaccine demand normalized post-pandemic.

 Gross Profit and Margins

-• Most costs come from manufacturing, supply chain logistics, and raw materials for vaccine production.
+- Most costs come from manufacturing, supply chain, and distribution of vaccine products.

 Operating Income and Expenses

-• MRNA continues to prioritize innovation and pipeline expansion while controlling costs in response to lower revenues.
+- MRNA continues to prioritize innovation and pipeline expansion while maintaining operational discipline in SG&A.

 Net Income